-The DIAGNOSTIC CLINIC is currently suspended, due to the COVID-19 Pandemic.
+The DIAGNOSTIC CLINIC is currently suspended, due to the COVID-19 Pandemic and campus re-entry considerations.

 DIAGNOSTIC REPORT

 Within 2-3 weeks of the diagnostic session, the de-identified Speech-Language Diagnosis Report (F-22) must be completed.
 The de-identified report contains no names, initials, birthdates, addresses or locations of services.
 It is the clinical educator's responsibility to make sure the report is in correct form, accurate, and typographically perfect.
 All pages must be numbered and all test protocols attached to the report.
 The report is stamped "STUDENT REPORT" before being filed by the SLHS clinic staff.